 Figure 5.
-A framework for understanding cross-sector partnerships (Bryson et al. 2006).
+A framework for understanding cross-sector partnerships (Source: Bryson et al. 2006)

-2.7 Synthesis of conditions
+2.7 Synthesized conditions & hypotheses

-After having reviewed and analyzed conditions in the literature from each of the key concepts, I developed the following list of 15 conditions to serve as a base of knowledge and as points of reflection for the case study results.
-These conditions were selected based on their relevance to achieving collaborative advantage and/or their relevance to social innovation; the only theme which was left out at this point in the research was democracy, as discussed in the methods section.
+Having reviewed and analyzed conditions from each of the key concepts, I developed the following list of 15 conditions to serve as a base of knowledge and as points of reflection for the case study results (Table 1).
+These conditions were selected based on their relevant contribution or contingency to collaborative advantage and/or their relevance to social innovation; the only condition which was identified and intentionally omitted was democracy, as was discussed in the methods section.
+Each condition is grouped into a process category based on how it was discussed within the literature.
+For example, a good organizational fit is most relevant as an initial condition, as such it is included in the initial conditions process category (see Figure 12 in section 4.9).

-The list of conditions was synthesized from the aforementioned literature using the CAQDAS, Dedoose.
-Here, I will briefly discuss the conditions which were identified with a concise overview of the context in which they are most often discussed.
-Although previously noted, it is important to reiterate here that this synthesis is by no means exhaustive or complete, as this was not the intention.
-These conditions were identified to provide a basis for the subsequent phases of research.
-Each theme in itself can be discussed at great length as they relate to CSPs differently.
-In this sense, this review may be considered very superficial, a potential limitation that will be expanded upon in the Discussion.
-Furthermore, in consideration of the fact that these conditions will serve as points of reflection for the interview results and as such will be revisited in depth as they relate to those results, the review here will be brief to avoid repetition.
-The order in which the conditions are discussed here is based on their frequency of statements which have been coded in Dedoose.
+The conditions were synthesized from the literature with the help of CAQDAS, Dedoose.
+Here, I briefly discuss those conditions, with a brief description of the context in which they were discussed and a hypothesis for their relevance to collaborative advantage.
+Although previously noted, it is important to reiterate here that this synthesis is by no means exhaustive or complete; this was not the intention.
+These conditions were identified to provide a knowledge base to reflect on for the subsequent phases of research.
+Each condition can be discussed at great length, as they influence partnerships in heterogeneous ways.
+In this sense, this review may be considered superficial, a potential limitation that will be expanded upon in the Discussion.
+Furthermore, in consideration of the fact that these conditions will serve as points of reflection for the interview results and, as such will be revisited in depth as they relate to those results, the review here is as brief as possible to avoid repetition.
+The order which the conditions are discussed is based on their frequency of citations and quantity of sources.